symfony/symfony-docs/form/data_transformers.rst

             )
             ->addTag('form.type')
         ;

 .. tip::

     For more information about defining form types as services, read :doc:`register your form type as a service </form/form_dependencies>`.

+.. versionadded:: 3.3
+    Prior to Symfony 3.3, you needed to define form type services as ``public``.
+    Starting from Symfony 3.3, you can also define them as ``private``.

 Now, you can easily use your ``TaskType``::